adrianhall/adrianhall.github.io/_posts/2025/2025-08-03-oss-ai-editors.md

 Using OSS or non-core extensions all come with their own issues and annoyances.
 For me, the benefits are not worth the frustration.

+This got me thinking on what an ideal "AI assitant" should be:

+* Be everywhere I am - not in a new application.
+(Winner: GitHub Copilot)
+* Live in the secondary chat area to the right of the editor.
+(Winners: Copilot, Kiro, Cursor)
+* Transparently use the best model unless I want to specify it (Winner: Cursor)
+* Minimize the prompt engineering I need to do, allowing me to focus on the job (Winner: Kiro)
+* Allow the use of local models, OpenRouter, and direct API connections (Winner: Copilot)
+* Provide recommendations for MCP servers (No winner) from a marketplace (Winner: Cline)
+* It should allow me to auto-approve while working (Winner: Kiro)
+* It should have a separate mode for pull request-like reviews - aka "review my changes" (No winner)
+* It should have automatic memory, so it learns my style and requirements as we work together (Winner: Cursor)

+As you can see, there is no "best candidate" that does everything - it's sort of a bit of all of them.
+Who knows, the next hot new editor may just provide the AI assistant I need.

 In the next (and final) article, I'm going to give my thoughts on using the models available through the subscription services.
 I'll also give you the model I most often use (and why).
 It's not the latest Claude model.